 Inflation is the sustained increase of the price level.
-The rate of inflation is the change in general price levels over a period of time.
+The rate of inflation is the change in general price levels over a period.
 When the price level rises, each unit of currency buys fewer goods and services.
-Consequently, inflation reflects a reduction in the purchasing power per unit of money.
+Consequently, inflation reflects a reduction in purchasing power per unit of money.

-Different countries use different measures of inflation, in North America there are two main price indexes.
+Different countries use different measures of inflation; in North America, there are two main price indexes:

-Consumer Price Index (CPI)
+1. Consumer Price Index (CPI)

-A measure of price changes in consumer goods and services such as gas, food, clothing and automobiles.
-The CPI measures price change from the perspective of the purchaser.
+A measure of price changes in consumer goods and services such as gas, food, clothing, and automobiles.
+The Consumer Price Index (CPI) measures price change from the perspective of the purchaser.

-Producer Price Indexes (PPI)
+2. Producer Price Indexes (PPI)